'Trees': Lori McKenna finds the heroism in everyday life

 LORI McKENNA

-BOTTOM LINE Modern-day folk songs that find the heroism in everyday life.
+BOTTOM LINE Modern day folk songs that finds the heroism in everyday life

 Lori McKenna has been a top-tier country songwriter for years, increasingly gaining attention from co-writing Little Big Town’s “Girl Crush” and writing Tim McGraw’s “Humble and Kind.”